Naagin 3 Spoiler: Naagin Bela Is Related To Naagraj Vikrant!

 Naagin 3 Latest Update: Bela Left Stranded In Mantap!

-Although Bela gets ready to the wedding, Yuvi goes missing.
+Although Bela gets ready for the wedding, Yuvi goes missing.
 Mahir decides to get married to Bela to save Bela and family's reputation.
 Since Bela refuses to marry, Yuvi's father asks Vish to marry Mahir.

 Mahir & Bela Get Married